 The global organized commercial pirate trade is a significant threat to the music industry.
 Worldwide, industrial pirated music (which encompasses unauthorized physical copies manufactured for sale but does not include Internet downloads or home CD burning) is estimated to have generated over \$4.6 billion in revenues in 2004, according to IFPI.
 IFPI estimates that 1.5 billion pirated units were manufactured in 2004.
 According to IFPI estimates, approximately 34% of all music CDs sold worldwide in 2004 were pirated.
+IFPI is in the process of gathering data for 2005, but final data is not yet available.
 Unauthorized copies and piracy contributed to the decrease in the volume of legitimate sales and put pressure on the price of legitimate sales.
 They have had, and may continue to have, an adverse effect on our business.